OneDrive/onedrive-api-docs/docs/rest-api/api/mailfolder_post_childfolders.md

-# Create MailFolder
+# Create mailFolder

+> **Important:** APIs under the /beta version in Microsoft Graph are in preview and are subject to change.
+Use of these APIs in production applications is not supported.

-Use this API to create a new child mailfolder.
+Use this API to create a new child [mailFolder](../resources/mailfolder.md).

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](../../../concepts/permissions_reference.md).